-Every director is already familiar with the practical work of Surveillance Studies Network, each having served as a founding co-editor of the journal Surveillance & Society since its inception in 2002.
+Every director is familiar with the practical work of Surveillance Studies Network..
 Since its registration as a Charitable Company, each director has been diligent in familiarising themselves with the responsibilities associated with director/trustee role, as outlined by the Charity Commission, and in the Nolan principles.
-Directors have collaborated to produce a code of conduct and have undertaken to adhere to the newly-drawn-up internal governing document of the charitable company.
-One director has undertaken additional training concerning the role of the Company Secretary.
+Impending changes in the composition of SSN directorship led to the organisation of induction and refresher training for all directors which was delivered during June 2015.
+This training covered aspects of legal and financial matters, charity governance and core director roles and responsibilities.